By Tench Phillips, Naro Cinema

 Medical marijuana has become the slogan of choice in the greater campaign for legalization.
 The medicine is now condoned by a majority of citizens if its intended usage is for healing and relieving sickness.
 More medicinal usages for cannabis are constantly being discovered.
 The plant is being used as a medicine for cancerous tumors, epilepsy, post-traumatic stress syndrome, inflammation, dementia, and Alzheimer’s.
 The true benefits of this healing plant are finally being reported in the mainstream media, irregardless of the resistance by pharmaceutical companies whose industry is being threatened by a free-growing medicinal weed that can’t be patented.

 But what is as yet to be fully understood is the fact that all marijuana is medical in nature.
 We now know that cannabis enhances the endocannabinoid system within our own bodies.
 We may be out of balance due to the environmental, physical, and emotional depletion brought on by modern stress and anxiety.
 The phytocannabinoid molecules of the plant fit perfectly into the receptors within our own bodies.
 The plant contains dozens of different cannabinoids ranging from psychoactive THC to cancer-healing CBDs.
+If you are interested in obtaining CBD products to help you with an ailment, then you can easily order it online, you could even check out these ctfo reviews to give you a better idea of where you could order this product from.
 Cannabis evolved these complex alkaloids and pheromones long before there were humans around to consume and benefit from them.
 This begs the question, who cultivated who, the plant or the animal?